9th Australian National Family Law Conference–

 is, by itself, worthy of a week-long international conference.
 To

 my knowledge no specialist international family law text exists.
-In

-bankruptcy and deceased estates).
-The international lawyer’s
+trusts, corporations, bankruptcy and deceased estates).
+The international

-bible, Dicey and Morris on the Conflict of Laws (13th ed, 2000), also
+lawyer’s bible, Dicey and Morris on the Conflict of Laws (13th

-contains much of relevance to family law in its 1600 pages.
-But there
+ed, 2000), also contains much of relevance to family law in its

-is nothing comprehensive which is specifically focussed on international
+1600 pages.
+But there is nothing comprehensive which is specifically

-family law.
+focussed on international family law.

 In this paper I can but outline some